The Dangers of Withdrawal from Drugs and Alcohol

 The American Society of Addiction Medicine defines addiction as an underlying, deep-rooted condition of the brain in which a constant malfunction occurs throughout its reward, motivation and memory wiring.

 Common components of addiction are expressed physically and psychologically, as well as socially and spiritually.
 An individual suffering an addiction often behaves erratically in response to uncontrollable cravings and uncomfortable withdrawal symptoms.
 The more deep-rooted the addiction is, the more uncomfortable and dangerous withdrawals can be.
+There are a variety of withdrawal symptoms that are unique to each drug.

 In a 2011 national survey, it was found that 1 in 10 teens in America has used codeine cough syrup to get high.